shabtronic/SeedCom/README.md

 ## How do I upload files to flash

-create a directory called QFLashZip in your main project folder, put some files in there - images,txt whatever
+create a directory called QFlashZip in your main project folder, put some files in there - images,txt whatever

 "make zip" - will zip those files up into a file QFlashData.zip in your build directory